Cal-Maine Foods, Inc. research snapshot

 CALM AI Trading Strategy Framework

-The CALM AI trading strategy is a rules-based research framework for monitoring a commodity egg producer with high earnings cyclicality and family control.
-It is not personal advice and should be paired with fresh egg price data, avian flu reports, DOJ investigation updates, position sizing, and a defined invalidation level.
+The CALM AI trading strategy is a rules based research framework for a commodity egg producer with record-low egg prices, a suspended dividend, a debt-free balance sheet, and a shifting product mix.
+It is not personalized advice and should be paired with fresh egg price data, avian flu reports, quarterly results, dividend policy updates, position sizing, and a defined invalidation level.

 Trend-following setup

-A close below $78 or a negative DOJ announcement should invalidate the near-term trend setup.
+A close back below $87.50 or a fresh leg down in egg prices should invalidate the near-term trend setup.

-Do not buy the dip without a maximum loss rule because commodity egg stocks can gap down on avian flu, regulatory, or earnings-revision news.
+Do not buy the dip without a maximum loss rule, because commodity egg stocks can gap down on egg price news, avian flu, regulatory updates, or earnings revisions.

 Fundamental monitor